affektde/docs/en/vision.md

 Our goal is to be the most professional and innovative software solution for digital audio management.
 Our focus here is on **Audio Management** and **Playlist Exchange**.
 **AFFEKT Audio Management** is the modern way to found, manage and monetize your own professional record label to realize your musical vision.
-**Playlist Exchange**: Become part of a huge network of curators and promote your tracks directly to successful Spotify playlists.
+**Playlist Exchange** enables you to become part of a huge network of curators to promote your tracks directly to successful Spotify playlists.
 **AFFEKT - enjoy the process**

 <a name="structure"></a>